Homosexuality: Classical period

 The earliest Western documents (in the form of literary works, art objects, and mythographic materials) concerning same-sex relationships are derived from ancient Greece.

-In regard to male homosexuality, such documents depict an at times complex understanding in which relationships with women and relationships with adolescent boys could be a part of a normal man's love life.
-Same-sex relationships were a social institution variously constructed over time and from one city to another.
-The formal practice, an erotic yet often restrained relationship between a free adult male and a free adolescent, was valued for its pedagogic benefits and as a means of population control, though occasionally blamed for causing disorder.
-Plato praised its benefits in his early writings but in his late works proposed its prohibition.
-Aristotle, in the Politics, dismissed Plato's ideas about abolishing homosexuality (2.4); he explains that barbarians like the Celts accorded it a special honor (2.6.6), while the Cretans used it to regulate the population (2.7.5).
+The formal practice of Pederasty, an erotic yet often restrained relationship between a free adult male and a free adolescent, was valued for its pedagogic benefits and as a means of population control, though occasionally blamed for causing disorder.
+In his Symposium, Plato has Phaedras praising its benefits whilst having Socrates encouraging platonic relationships between older and younger men (the literal origin of the term, platonic love).
+In his later work, Laws, he has an Athenian stranger propose prohibition of sexual relationships between men entirely saying that it is unnatural.
+Aristotle argues that some homosexual men become that way through habituation, as in being a victim of hubris (rape) in childhood, and others due to being born that way.

 Some scholars argue that there are examples of homosexual love in ancient literature, such as Achilles and Patroclus in the Iliad.

 Little is known of female homosexuality in antiquity.
 Sappho, born on the island of Lesbos, was included by later Greeks in the canonical list of nine lyric poets.
 The adjectives deriving from her name and place of birth (Sapphic and Lesbian) came to be applied to female homosexuality beginning in the 19th century.
 Sappho's poetry centers on passion and love for various personages and both genders.
 The narrators of many of her poems speak of infatuations and love (sometimes requited, sometimes not) for various females, but descriptions of physical acts between women are few and subject to debate.

-In Ancient Rome, the young male body remained a focus of male sexual attention, but relationships were between older free men and slaves or freed youths who took the receptive role in sex.
+In Ancient Rome, the kind of homosexuality seen took the form of pederastic relationships, where older free men took on an active role and slaves or freed youths took the receptive/passive role in sex.
+Romans saw passivity as generally unmanly, and as incompatible with the warrior ethos expected of men serving the expansionist Roman state.

+In his letter addressed to the Christian community in Rome, Paul the Apostle writes of people engaging in idolatry ("[they] exchanged the glory of the immortal God for images made to look like a mortal human being and birds and animals and reptiles") who eventually become infatuated with a person of the same sex in a "suffering of dishonour".

+Pederastic attentions were legitimate only when directed toward current or former slaves.
 The Hellenophile emperor Hadrian is renowned for his relationship with Antinous, but the Christian emperor Theodosius I decreed a law on 6 August 390, condemning passive males to be burned at the stake.
 Notwithstanding these regulations taxes on brothels with boys available for homosexual sex continued to be collected until the end of the reign of Anastasius I in 518.
 Justinian, towards the end of his reign, expanded the proscription to the active partner as well (in 558), warning that such conduct can lead to the destruction of cities through the "wrath of God".